Dr. Jeannine Audet

 Dr Fischer provides evaluation, consultation and treatment for conditions including Post Traumatic Stress Disorder, Depression, Anxiety Disorders, Bipolar Disorder, Borderline Personality Disorder and Interpersonal Difficulties

 Gene Jacobs DO

-Dr Jacobs holds board certifications in both adolescent and adult psychiarty and has a minor in ethics and philosophy from Stony Brook University.
+Dr Jacobs holds Board Certifications in both adolescent and adult psychiatry and has a minor in ethics and philosophy from Stony Brook University.